 Joey Brink is the sixth University carillonneur at the University of Chicago.
 He began his carillon studies at Yale University in 2007 with Ellen Dickinson, and became a carillonneur member of the Guild of Carillonneurs in North America in 2011.
 Joey serves on the GCNA board, co-chairs the Johan Franco composition committee, and is the recipient of the 2015 Barnes scholarship for affordable practice carillon design.

 Joey continued his carillon studies on a Belgian-American Educational Foundation fellowship with Eddy Marien, Koen Cosaert, and Geert D'hollander at the Royal Carillon School in Mechelen, Belgium, where he graduated with greatest distinction in 2012, and subsequently studied further with Geert D'hollander at Bok Tower Gardens in 2015.
 Joey received first prize and audience prize at the 7th International Queen Fabiola Carillon Competition—the preeminent competition of the carillon world—in Mechelen in June 2014.
 He is also a distinguished young composer of carillon music, and is working with composition students in the Department of Music, under Augusta Read Thomas, on the New Works for Carillon project.
 Read more about about Joey's appointment.
 If you are curious to hear Joey's carillon compositions or would like buy his album on iTunes, visit the iTunes online store.

-Wylie Crawford, fifth University carillonneur, retired on October 1, 2015, and has been named Senior University Carillonneur in honor of his service of 42 years in the Rockefeller tower.
+Wylie Crawford, fifth University carillonneur, retired in 2015, and has been named senior University carillonneur in honor of his service of 42 years in the Rockefeller tower.
 He remains resident carillonneur for the Chicago Botanic Garden in Glencoe, IL.
-He was also the first city carillonneur for the Millennium Carillon in Naperville, IL.
-Since 2006, Crawford has served as president of the World Carillon Federation, a federation of international associations that organizes conferences in countries with a carillon culture.
 Here’s a delightful interview with him in the Chicago Maroon!